shivsatyam1729/shivsatyam1729.github.io/_posts/2026-03-16-my-explanation-to-pearsons-coefficient-p-value-and-chi-squared-test.md

 ---
 layout: post
 title: "My explanation to Pearson's coefficient, p-value and chi squared test"
 date: 2026-03-16
 ---

 Pearson was an extraordinary man, probably one of the most important figures in the history of statistics.
-His teacher was also a half cousin to Charles Darwin.
+In this blog, I will write my explanation to classic statistics metrics.

 ## Pearson's coefficient
 The Pearsons coefficient is also called the r-value of two data points.
-Let us define a pair of variables the Pearsons coefficient, the correlation between them is given by a formula.
+Let us define a pair of variables, then the correlation between them is given by the formula

-The formula is

 $\rho_{xy} = \dfrac{cov(X, Y)}{\sigma_X \cdot \sigma_Y}$

+where $cov$ is the covariance between $X, Y$ and $\sigma_X$ .
+But why is correlation dependent on covariance of the Pearsons coefficient?

 Lets assume that we have two data columns, height and weight.